Kinozuko/viu_master_thesis/README.md

-# viu_master_thesis
-Project for Master Thesis for Valencia International University (VIU - Universidad Internacional de Valencia)
+# CVS as a Biomarker for Multiple Sclerosis Detection in MRI

+Thesis for Master in Artificial intelligence
+Author: Victor Mendoza
+Institute: Universidad Internacional de Valencia ( VIU)